 - factor_grouping

-Automatically group dummy variables from the same factor variable.
-Ensures that factor variables are selected/excluded as complete units.
+When using automatic grouping, automatically group dummy variables from the same factor variable into a single group.
+Ensures that factor variables are selected or excluded as complete units.

 - penalty_type